-Important questions to ask before taking a FitnessGenes DNA test
+Important questions to ask before taking a DNA test

-Here are our responses to some of the most common questions and concerns regarding DNA analysis:
+Here are some of the most important questions to ask, and the FitnessGenes position on each.

-We never share any of your personal or genetic data with any third parties without your expressed consent.
+However, FitnessGenes never shares any of your personal or genetic data with any third parties without your expressed consent.

-There may be opportunities for you to volunteer your data for academic research, however, in these isolated cases your data is anonymised and pooled so that there is no way of identifying you as an individual.
+As a FitnessGenes member, there may be opportunities for you to volunteer your data for academic research.
+However, in these cases, your data is anonymised and pooled to ensure that there is no way of identifying you.

-Our business model has never entertained the sale of customer data and we are solely focused on company growth through sales of our DNA Analysis tests, DNA Uploads and Genetic Workout Systems.
+Our business model has never entertained the sale of customer data and we are solely focused on growing our company and brand through the delivery of genetic reports, recommendations and workout plans.

 FitnessGenes takes the security of your data very seriously.
-Your personal details (i.e. name, delivery address, email address) and anonymised genetic data are kept on separate, secure servers to prevent unauthorised thirds parties accessing both simultaneously.
+Your personal details (i.e. name, delivery address, email address) and anonymised genetic data are kept on separate secure servers to prevent unauthorised third parties from accessing both simultaneously.
 Your anonymised genetic data is also encrypted for added security.

 Access to this data is restricted to essential FitnessGenes staff and requires two-factor authentication to access.
 These measures are all in line with the UK Data Protection Act (1998) and EU General Data Protection Regulation (GDPR) legislation.

-The process of identifying the genetic variants that you carry is extremely accurate.
+The process of identifying your genetic variants used by FitnessGenes is extremely accurate.
 The laboratory where your sample is analysed is highly accredited, holding ISO 17025 standard for laboratory testing and calibration services and ISO 9001 standard for business processes.
 It is also fully compliant with Good Laboratory Practice (GLP).

 The laboratory is one of Europe’s largest high-throughput genomics facilities.
 It has analysed 100,000s of DNA samples and has been used in numerous large-scale genetic and medical research projects.